paradigmadigital/Promptmeteo/README.md

 # PromptMeteo 🔥🧔

-**Promptmeteo** is a Python library for Prompt Engineering built over LangChain.
-It simplifies the utilization of Language Model Models (LLMs) for various tasks through a low-code interface.
+**Promptmeteo** is a Python library for prompt engineering built over LangChain.
+It simplifies the utilization of large language models (LLMs) for various tasks through a low-code interface.
 To achieve this, Promptmeteo can employ different LLM models and dynamically generate prompts for specific tasks based on just a few configuration parameters.